 Let’s REPLACE the code in file.txt with the following:

 "this is a much better commit from master"

-$ git add . $ git commit -m "a better commit from master" $ git merge dev
+$ git add . $ git commit -m "another commit from master" $ git merge dev

 There’s your conflict.
 Git doesn’t know what to do because in one branch file2.txt is deleted, but in another branch file2.txt has been modified.
 Then in file.txt the content is completely different on the same line.
 So git let’s you decide what to do.